I make objects, installations and films that respond to a lived experience in a culture of instability, fragmentation and change

 I am intrigued how religious faith, particularly through early iconography and Renaissance art, addresses the strange and the surreal - the disembodied finger of a dead saint, a painting of a head on a platter, embracing the unsettling as comforting and uplifting.
 It is an oxymoron I have great sympathy for and explore in many aspects of my work.
 A vehicle perhaps to a greater understanding.

-My work displays a sympathy for our daily, imperfect, and fragile attempts to make sense of the human condition, ever hopeful that we will bring order to what persists as chaos.
+Despite these numinous notions, my work is playful, irreverent at times, displaying a sympathy for our daily, imperfect, and fragile attempts to make sense of the human condition, ever hopeful that we will bring order to what persists as chaos.